unepwcmc/ProtectedPlanet/upgrade-plan/frontend/16-scss-to-tailwind-migration.md

    note: when a legacy rule spaces siblings via margin/padding on the children, convert the parent to `flex`/`grid` and move the spacing to `gap-x-*`/`gap-y-*` on the container, rather than porting the same margin values to `m-*` utilities on each child.
+7. **An icon rendered by a Vue component is an `Icon/*.vue` component, never a `tw-shared-icon-*` CSS class** (CODE-CONVENTIONS.md rule 5b, added during T1) — applies to every wave from here that migrates an icon-consuming component (T2's ERB-only chrome is the one exception, since `vw-` classes have no Vue component to hang an icon off).
+When a legacy icon mixin needs per-instance color variation (like the old `icon-pin($circle, $outline)` family), follow `Icon/Pin.vue`'s per-part `@apply fill-*` pattern rather than reaching for a background-image utility or inventing a new mechanism.

 ---